freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 90.1

 The table will have a few columns for bike information.
+First, is a unique ID column.
 Add a column to the `bikes` table named `bike_id`.
-Give it a type of `serial` and make it a `primary key`
+Give it a type of `SERIAL` and make it a `PRIMARY KEY`.

 #### HINTS

 - Use the `ALTER TABLE`, `ADD COLUMN`, `SERIAL`, and `PRIMARY KEY` keywords
 - Here's an example: `ALTER TABLE table_name ADD COLUMN column_name TYPE CONSTRAINTS;`
 - Try entering `ALTER TABLE bikes ADD COLUMN bike_id SERIAL PRIMARY KEY;`
-- You can drop a column with `ALTER TABLE bikes DROP COLUMN bike_id;` if you need to try again.
+- You can drop a column with `ALTER TABLE bikes DROP COLUMN bike_id;` if you need to try again
 - Type `psql --username=freecodecamp --dbname=postgres` into the terminal to log in to psql if you aren't logged in first
 - If the tests aren't running automatically, quit psql with \q and try logging in again